xh3b4sd/clustr-node/README.md

 - each worker register to the cluster on process start
 - each worker deregister from the cluster on process end
 - each worker is able to spawn new processes
-- each worker is able to talk with each cluster member
+- each worker is able to talk with each worker
-- each worker is able to kill workers
+- each worker is able to kill each workers
 - each worker is able to fetch cluster info
 - each worker respawns by default
 - each worker has a stats object containing event statistics of its own process
 - each worker knows the `pid` of the master process
 - cluster reloads when master receives `SIGHUP` (exit code 1)
+- when master receives `SIGHUP`, each worker is forced to reload sequantially
 - cluster dies when master receives `SIGTERM` (exit code 15)
 - cluster dies when master receives signal from [emitKill](https://github.com/zyndiecate/clustr-node#emitkill)